top of page

 Joe Louis Milk 2.tif

-Following Louis's death on April 12, 1981, President Ronald Regan said, "Joe Louis was more than a sports legend—his career was an indictment of racial bigotry and a source of pride and inspiration to millions of white and black people around the world."
+Following Louis's death on April 12, 1981, President Ronald Reagan said, "Joe Louis was more than a sports legend—his career was an indictment of racial bigotry and a source of pride and inspiration to millions of people, both white and black, around the world."

 Joe Louis Salute Cover.tif